z-open-data/odp-stack-monitoring/readme.md

         metrics_path: '/actuator/prometheus'
   ```
   Where:
-    - `ODP_ENDPOINT_IP` - ip address of an ODP Connect instance
+    - `ODP_ENDPOINT_IP` - ip address of an OMEGAMON Data Connect instance
     - `PORT` - `server.port` value from `config.yaml`

   Restart Prometheus after changes.

-- Now you can import dashboad to your Grafana instance.
+- Now you can import dashboard to your Grafana instance.
 Navigate to `Dashboards` section and click on the blue `New` button in the right upper corner, select `Import` option.
 Below the section `Find and import dashboards for common applications at grafana.com/dashboards` enter dashboard ID for this dashboard - `21708`.
 Click `Load` button.
 In the lower section of the screen select appropriate Prometheus datasource (the one you updated a moment ago) and click `Import`.
   You should be able to see metrics of your ODP Stack in newly added dashboard.

 ## Dedicated docker setup
 Before you get started installing the Prometheus/Grafana stack, ensure you install the latest version of [docker](https://docs.docker.com/engine/install/) on your Docker host machine.

-You need to change ODP Connect host and port values in Prometheus configuration.
+You need to change OMEGAMON Data Connect host and port values in Prometheus configuration.
 Edit the `<repository root folder>/config/prometheus/prometheus.yml` file.
 The `targets` section is where you define what should be monitored by Prometheus.
 ```yaml
     scrape_configs:
       - job_name: 'odp-connect-stats'